Koha-Community/kohadocs/source/intro.rst

 (and throughout) you will find 'Get there' tips.
 These lines tell you how to get to the section in Koha.

-For example: *Get there:* More > Administration > Global system preferences
+For example:

-Get there: More > Administration > Global system preferences
+*Get there:* More > Administration > Global system preferences

 The instruction tells you where to find the necessary menu option at the top of the Koha staff client.